JakeLi2001/Academic-Project-CIS3120/CIS 3120 - Programming for Analytics/README.md

 2. numpy + pandas
     - Use numpy and pandas to create a dataframe and clean it.
 3. Data Combine, Merge, Load
-    - Make functions to further clean the data to ensure keyword/skill consistency.
+    - Use functions to further clean the data to ensure keyword/skill consistency.
 4. Data Visualization
     - Make a horizontal bar graph and pie chart to compare the keywords/skills.